justlab/COVID_19_admin_disparities/README.rst

-This repository holds the data-processing and analysis code for the research project "Assessing capacity to social distance and neighborhood-level health disparities during the COVID-19 pandemic".
+This repository holds the data-processing and analysis code for the research project "Neighborhood-level disparities and subway utilization during the COVID-19 pandemic in New York City," published in Nature Communications: `10.1038/s41467-021-24088-7 <https://doi.org/10.1038/s41467-021-24088-7>`_

+A snapshot of the publication version of the code is archived at Zenodo:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.4974211.svg
    :target: https://doi.org/10.5281/zenodo.4974211